orstavik/JoiComponents/book/chapter6/Pattern1_FeatureDetection.md

 **Feature detection** by itself is straightforward and simple.
 1. You identify which features you need.
 In the case of web components, you need Custom Elements, Shadow DOM, and HTML Templates.
-2. You query the browser to see if these features exists and works as expected.
+2. You query the browser to see if these features exist and work as expected.
 This is done by checking for a global property such as `window.customElements` and/or a behavior such as `document.createDocumentFragment().cloneNode() instanceof DocumentFragment`.